 Frank Armijo is Lockheed Martin Vice President International Business Development for Indo-Pacific.
-In this role, Mr. Armijo’s responsibilities include all Missile & Fire Control products in Australia, New Zealand, Japan, Singapore, South Korea, India, Indonesia, Philippines, Thailand, Malaysia, Bangladesh, Vietnam and Brunei.
+In this role, Mr. Armijo’s responsibilities include all Missile & Fire Control products in Australia, New Zealand, North and South East Asia.

 Mr. Armijo is a graduate of Eastern Washington University, where he earned a BA in Management Information Systems and a minor in Communications.
 He also has an Associates of Arts degree and an Applied Science degree in Computer Science from Columbia Basin College and is an inductee into the Northwest Athletic Community College Hall of Fame.

 Frank is a staunch supporter of higher education and works tirelessly to encourage and empower young people pursuing advanced degrees, particularly in STEM-related fields.
 In 2014, he was named one of the Top 100 Corporate STEM leaders.
 Much of his volunteer and philanthropic efforts are directed toward academics.
 He served on the Columbia Basin College Board of Trustees for ten years, including three years as chairman, and was a founding board member of the national Reading Foundation.
 He is also a co-founder of the Hispanic Academic Achievers Program (HAAP), which has distributed over $2 million in scholarships to students pursuing higher education.
 Governor Christine Gregoire appointed Frank to Washington Learns and Governor Gary Locke chose him to serve on the Washington Technology Center Board.